Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

 This way, we can do operations on these groups, instead of individual **GameObjects**.

+Please refer to the [installation](installation.md) page to install Selection Groups package.

 ## Getting Started

 1. Open the Selection Groups window via Window > General > Selection Groups.